Add font

 Karamunduria

-The land of Karamunduria initially recovered fairly well from The Dark Times, then her people eventually succumbed to their baser instincts.
+Millenia ago, and few believe the truth of this and dismiss it as legend, the land of Karamunduria had recovered fairly well from The Dark Times.
+Soon, however, her people relapsed and eventually succumbed to their baser instincts.
 It is beset by roving bandits that travel throughout the countryside, pillaging and murdering.
 There are fewer basic resources in this land, such as water, food, building materials, and so on.
 Infrastructure such as roads, communication, and transportation, is not as proliferated, nor as well maintained, as the majority of Syseria.
 The bandits throughout the land make this situation worse by greedily taking all they can acquire for themselves.
+This has been the state of the land of Karamunduria for millenia and it remains an apocalyptic wasteland to this day.

 The outback is divided roughly equally into forests, plains/deserts, and mountainous regions.
 Towns and civilized areas dot the circumference of the coastline.
 There are some serviceable roads, but it's not as well maintained as most of the rest of Syseria.
 Flora throughout the forests includes tough-leaved eucalyptus, and in the northlands, dry rainforests and brigelow scrub dominate the wilderness.
 There are over 20,000 species of vascular, and 8,000 species of non-vascular plantlife.
 These include the Wollemi pine, Cycad palm, grass tree, thousands of species of wildflower, acacia forests, tussock grasslands, and faboideae (pea-flowered legumes) just to name a few of the more common plants.